 5.1 There has been consultation with The Link Group, the Council's Treasury Management Advisors.
-The consideration of the Treasury Management Strategy for 2023/24 by the Policy

-Overview and Scrutiny Committee is a key strand in the consultation process.
-The report has also been scrutinised by the Audit Committee at its meeting on 16 January 2023.
-The Audit Committee was content to recommend the report to Cabinet and Council for approval.
+The consideration of the Treasury Management Strategy for 2023/24 by the Audit Committee on 16 January 2023 and the Policy Overview and Scrutiny Committee on 26 January 2023 are key strands in the consultation process.
+Members of both Committees scrutinised and questioned the content of the reports and were satisfied with the responses received.
+Both the Audit Committee and the Policy Overview and Scrutiny Committee were content to commend the report to Cabinet and Council for approval.